 - If the size exceeds the predefined limit, the V-PCF splits the UE policy information in smaller logical independent UE policy information fragments and ensures the size of each is under the predefined limit.
 Each UE policy information fragment will be then sent in separated Namf_Communication_N1N2MessageTransfer service operations and message 9 is thus executed several times, one time for each UE policy information fragment.

-7. If the V-PCF needs to update the Policy Control Request Trigger(s) or forward the Policy Control Request Trigger(s) received from the H-PCF in step 3, the V-PCF shall invoke the Npcf_UEPolicyControl_UpdateNotify service operation by sending an HTTP POST request to the resource URI "{notificationUri}/update".
+7. If the V-PCF needs to update the Policy Control Request Trigger(s) or forward the Policy Control Request Trigger(s) received from the H-PCF in step 3, the V-PCF shall invoke the Npcf_UEPolicyControl_UpdateNotify service operation by sending an HTTP POST request to the callback URI "{notificationUri}/update".

 8. The AMF sends an HTTP "204 No Content" response to the PCF.